PaloAltoNetworks/pango/README.md

 Palo Alto Networks xapi
 =======================

 Package xapi is a golang cross version mechanism for interacting with Palo Alto Networks devices (including physical and virtualized Next-generation Firewalls and Panorama).
+Versioning support is in place for PANOS 6.1 to 8.0.

 To start, create a client connection with the desired parameters and then initialize the connection: